· Marcus Reed

 E-bikes are among the fastest-growing US cycling categories, outselling electric cars in unit sales

 That growth matters here because more riders than ever are carrying gear on more kinds of bikes, and they want to buy once and buy right.
-One honest note from the reviews: a buyer found the Pilot did not fit their e-bike frame, though it worked fine on a standard bike — so if you ride an e-bike, check your top tube clearance first.
-That is exactly the kind of thing a 30-day guarantee is for.
+One practical note if you ride an e-bike: the top tubes run chunky, so check your clearance before ordering.
+That is exactly the kind of thing a 30-day money-back guarantee is for.

 The bottom line

-Rhinowalk and Topeak are good brands, and if a specific model of theirs fits your exact need, buy it with confidence.
-But if you came here looking for a cleaner, simpler, well-supported alternative at a fair price, the Ridgeline Trail is the one I would put in front of you.
-It carries load the way a frame bag should — low, centered and quiet — for $29.99, fits road, MTB and gravel, and ships free with a 30-day guarantee.
+If you came here looking for a frame bag whose specs are all on the page, the Ridgeline Trail is the one I would put in front of you.
+It carries load the way a frame bag should, low, centered and quiet, for $29.95.
+It is cut from lightweight Oxford/nylon, mounts with three velcro straps, fits road, MTB and gravel, ships free worldwide, and is covered by a 30-day money-back guarantee we handle ourselves.
 Add the Ridgeline Pilot if you navigate by phone, or grab the Complete Kit for both.
 For a wider category view, see our best bike frame bags guide, the road bike frame bag page, real buyer feedback on the reviews page, or more articles on the blog.

 Marcus Reed · Gear Editor at Ridgeline